Vincent-Therrien/gpu-arena/readme.rst

       GPU acceleration.
     - TensorFlow (https://github.com/tensorflow/tensorflow): Deep learning library that uses CUDA for GPU acceleration.
+- Graphics:
+    - Godot Shaders (https://godotshaders.com/): A collection of shaders that can be used in the Godot game engine.
+It uses a shading language similar to GLSL.
 - Physics:
     - FluidX3D (https://github.com/ProjectPhysX/FluidX3D): Computational fluid dynamics software
       implemented with OpenCL.